Livinglist/Hacki/README.md

 - Search for stories on Hacker News.
 - Double tap to collapse a comment.
 - Long press to vote on a comment or story.
+- Swipe to right to pin a story to top.
 - Get in-app notification when there is new reply to your stories or comments.